apache/pulsar/docs/AdminTools.md

 #### List of topics

-It provides a list of persistent topics exist under a given namespace.
+It provides a list of persistent topics existing under a given namespace.

 ###### CLI